bnb-chain/greenfield-go-sdk/README.md

 ## Instruction

-The Greenfield-GO-SDK provides a thin wrapper for interacting with greenfield.
+The Greenfield-GO-SDK provides a thin wrapper for interacting with greenfield storage network.

 ### Requirement